 The piano lessons and music theory lessons take place online via Zoom or Skype.
 My pupils from my region can come to my studio for lessons.
 For video lessons from all corners of the world.

-My studio is equipped with a modern Seiler concert grand piano (model 208 Professional), a Yamaha grand and a Roland Fantom 8 synthesizer.
+My studio is equipped with a modern Seiler concert grand piano (model 208 Professional) and a Roland Fantom 8 synthesizer.
 My music studio has all necessary recording equipment, so that there is the possibility to make good quality sound and video recordings.
 This enhances the quality of video lessons enormously.